 - b.
 The Company has expanded its activity to other areas of smart energy technology organically and through acquisitions.
-The Company now offers variety of energy solutions, which include lithium-ion cells, batteries and energy storage systems ("Energy Storage"), full powertrain kits for electric vehicles, or EVs ("e-Mobility"), uninterrupted power supply solutions ("UPS"), as well as automated machines for industrial use ("Automation Machines"). - c.
+The Company now offers a variety of energy solutions, which include lithium-ion cells, batteries and energy storage systems ("Energy Storage"), full powertrain kits for electric vehicles, or EVs ("e-Mobility"), uninterrupted power supply solutions or UPS ("Critical Power"), as well as automated machines for industrial use ("Automation Machines"). - c.
 Recently issued and adopted pronouncements:

 In August 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity (ASU 2020-06), which simplifies the accounting for certain financial instruments with characteristics of liabilities and equity, including convertible instruments and contracts on an entity's own equity.
 This guidance also eliminates the treasury stock method to calculate diluted earnings per share for convertible instruments and requires the use of the if-converted method.
 ASU 2020-06 will be effective for fiscal years beginning after December 15, 2021, with early adoption permitted.
 Effective January 1, 2021, the Company early adopted ASU 2020-06 using the modified retrospective approach.
 Adoption of the new standard resulted in an increase of retained earnings in an amount of \$45,282 and a decrease of deferred tax liabilities, net, in an amount of \$11,830.
 Interest expense recognized in future periods will be reduced as a result of accounting for the convertible debt instrument as a single liability measured at its amortized cost.
+The impact of adoption of this standard on the Company's earnings per share was immaterial.